modernistik/parse-stack/README.md

 For completeness, the `:id` and `:acl` data types are also defined in order to handle the Parse `objectId` field and the `ACL` object.
 Those are special and should not be used in your class (unless you know what you are doing).
 New data types can be implemented through the internal `typecast` interface. **TODO: discuss `typecast` interface in the future**

-In addition, `:boolean` data types create a special method that uses the `?` convention.
+When declaring a `:boolean` data type, it will also create a special method that uses the `?` convention.
 As an example, if you have a property named `approved`, the normal getter `obj.approved` can return true, false or nil based on the value in Parse.
 However with the `obj.approved?` method, it will return true if it set to true, false for any other value.

+When declaring an `:integer` or `:float` type, it will also create a special method that performs an atomic increment of that field through the `_increment!` and `_decrement!` methods.
+If you have defined a property named `like_count` for one of these numeric types, which would create the normal getter/setter `obj.like_count`; you can now also call `obj.like_count_increment!` or `obj.like_count_decrement!` to perform the atomic operations (done server side) on this field.
+You may also pass an amount as an argument to these helper methods such as `obj.like_count_increment!(3)`.

 Using the example above, we can add the base properties to our classes.